-All faculty members of the Russian language department at the University of Tsukuba, led by the NipCA project faculty and staff, delivered presentations at the 3rd Research Meeting of the Japan Association for the Study of Russian Language and Literature (JASRLL), held at Kyoto University of Foreign Studies on December 3, 2023.
+All faculty members of the Russian language department at the University of Tsukuba, led by the NipCA project faculty and staff, delivered presentations at the 3rd Research Meeting of the Japanese Association for Studies in Russian Language Education, held at Kyoto University of Foreign Studies on December 3, 2023.
 The titles and presenters are outlined below:

 Title: “Exploring New Possibilities for Russian Language Training and Study Abroad: The Case of Kazakhstan and Kyrgyzstan”